stevenmnocent/osticket-prereqs/README.md

 <img src="https://static.wixstatic.com/media/2ebf04_670015e9b5b14932b4d9cea259ef32b3~mv2.png" height="80%" width="80%" alt="osTicket: Prerequisites and Installation"/>
 </p>
 <p>
-15. Click register new PHP version → Search for the PHP folder created in Local Disk (C:) and select the “php-cgi” file.
+Step 15: Click on "Register new PHP version" and locate the "php-cgi" file in the PHP folder that was created in the Local Disk (C:).
 </p>
 <br />